alexcupertme/mapia/README.md

 // Here we are just described Input and Output in our mapper as type arguments const inputToEntityMapper = compileMapper<InputDto, Entity>({
   field1: transform((x) => Number(x)),
-  otherField: "otherField", // All these string fields has been hinted by IDE and autofilled.
+  otherField: "otherField", // These fields are auto-suggested by your IDE, thanks to strong type inference.
 This is a real automapping magic 🔮
   anotherField: "anotherField", // If your Input or Output shapes changes, you'll immediately get a type check error
   yetAnotherField: "yetAnotherField",
 });